i3drobotics/stereo-vision-toolkit/README.md

 SVK is under active development.
 At the moment the software only officially supports the i3DR Deimos camera, but in principle any pre-rectified stereo video of the correct format (side-by-side) will work for evaluation.

+Roadmap
+---

+Currently SVK is a useful and functional tool for exploring stereo imaging, and allows you to get going with your Deimos camera quickly.
+There are a number of features/improvements in development including:

+- More options for video handling
+- Support for other stereo matchers
+- Assisted camera calibration and more detailed feedback
+- Support for sequential capture (e.g. file naming options)
+- Support for our Phobos stereo camera
+- Unit tests and other deployment issues
+- Better 3D visualisation support

 Stereo matching support
 ---